 The Reformers faced the same kind of challenge.
-While they did not set out to give us the detailed theology of inerrancy that would come later, they argued strenuously against the idea that sources other than Scripture could be afforded the same level of authority as Scripture itself.
+They did not set out to give us the detailed theology of inerrancy that would come later.
+They argued strenuously against the idea that sources other than Scripture could have the same level of authority.
 The Bible is God-breathed, Luther argued, not the Pope nor any other earthly authority.

 What is asserted without the Scriptures or proven revelation may be held as an opinion, but need not be believed.

-For some readers, that may seem obvious, but at the time of Luther’s writing, that kind of assertion was like the shifting of tectonic plates.
+For some readers, that may seem obvious, but at the time of Luther’s writing, that kind of assertion was shattering.
 The church, Luther continued, does not create the Bible, but rather it is the Bible that births the church.
 The Bible is, consequently, the church’s only “sure rule.”

-Some contemporary movements in our day have been working hard to resuscitate arguments against the “sure rule” of the Word of God.
-They are not identical twins to the sixteenth century teaching of the Catholic church, but they may be considered fraternal.
+Some contemporary movements have been working hard to resuscitate arguments against the “sure rule” of the Word of God.
+They are not identical twins to the sixteenth century teaching of the Catholic church, but many consider them fraternal.
 The Reformation matters, therefore, because it teaches us how to defend the faith “once for all delivered to the saints” (Jude 1:3) against the continual barrage of assaults against the truthfulness of the Bible.
 To put it simply, we need to be reminded that the very reason we can know “Jesus loves me” is “for the Bible tells me so.”
 Sola Scriptura (Scripture alone), as the Reformers put it, is the highest and final authority by which we come to know the reason for our hope, the Lord Jesus Christ.

-Maybe you’re not a historian, so all the 500th anniversary stuff doesn’t excite you that much.
+Maybe you’re not a historian, so all the 500th-anniversary stuff doesn’t excite you that much.
 I like history, but I get it.
 Why care about ideas that were important five centuries ago?
-Simply put, because they’re as relevant and as vital to Christian living today as they were the day Luther’s ninety-five theses were put on the door in Wittenberg.
+Simply put, Luther’s ninety-five theses are still as relevant and as vital to Christian living today.

 From Luther’s The Babylonian Captivity of the Church.